plank/laravel-mediable/docs/source/media.rst

 		// ...
 	];

-the following attributes and methods would be exposed
+The following attributes and methods would be exposed:

 ::